shapeoko/Shapeoko_2/Instructions/01_electronics.md

 6. Have fun.
 It is, after all, what it's all about.

-### Overview
-Beforfe we get all crazy bolting our parts together, we will give our electronics a test run.
-It's frustrating to have the machine fully assembled, only to find there is a problem with your electronics that may require dis-assembly!
-Let' cut that off at the pass and give everythign a thorough checking first.

 You will need the following components to complete this step:
 1. Arduino
 2. grblShield